sihyunjeon/cmssw/EventFilter/Phase2PixelRawToDigi/test/README.md

 === Compile & Run Instructions ===

 NOTE : There is no compatible cabling map that can be used in CMSSW_15_0_0_pre2 for now.
-Though with same codes, everything runs under CMSSW_13_3_3.
+Though with same codes, everything runs under CMSSW_13_3_3 (borrowing
+OTandITDTCCablingMap.db file from old geometry+cabling map combo).

 ```
 cmsrel CMSSW_15_0_0_pre2